Thermodynamics of Quantum Isolated Horizons with model Hamiltonians: Model Hamiltonian and Energy spectrum of QIH

 As we begin with the quantum theory, the available knowledge at our disposal and relevant in this context are the quantum geometric area operators and area spectrum in LQG\cite{area1,area2} and the theory of QIH\cite{qg1,qg2}.
-The area operator is a gauge invariant, self-adjoint observable in LQG defined for any arbitrary two dimensional surface $(S)$ embedded in the three dimensional spatial manifold $(\Sigma)$ obtained from a specific foliation of the four dimensional spacetime manifold $(M\equiv R\otimes\Sigma)$ by some preferred time evolution vector field \cite{area1,area2}.
+The area operator is a gauge invariant, self-adjoint observable in LQG defined for any arbitrary two dimensional surface $(S)$ embedded in the three dimensional spatial manifold $(\Sigma)$ obtained from a specific foliation of the four dimensional spacetime manifold $(M\equiv R\times\Sigma)$ by some preferred time evolution vector field \cite{area1,area2}.
 The area operator and the corresponding spectrum for a QIH is completely known to us.
 For a given number of punctures $(N)$, the Hilbert space structure of the QIH is given by Inv$(\bigotimes_{l=1}^N\H_{j_l})$, where $j_{l}$ is the spin at the $l$-th puncture and $1/2\leq j_l\leq k/2, \forall l\in[1,N]$, $k$ being the level of the associated CS theory\cite{qg1,qg2,wit} and `Inv' stands for gauge invariance.
-For a given spin sequence, the area spectrum is given by \ba \hat A|j_1,\cdots,j_N\rangle=8\pi\g\lp^2\sum_{l=1}^N\sqrt{j_l(j_l+1)}|j_1,\cdots,j_N\rangle \ea The structure of the Hilbert space of the QIH prompts us to write down the area operator as \ba \h A\equiv \h A_{j_1}\otimes \h I_{j_2}\otimes\cdots\otimes\h I_{j_N}+\h I_{j_1}\otimes \h A_{j_2}\otimes\cdots\otimes \h I_{j_N}+\cdots +\h I_{j_1}\otimes \h I_{j_2}\otimes\cdots\otimes \h A_{j_N} \ea Looking at the description of a QIH in the LQG framework, it is quite explicit that the punctures i.e. the intersection points of the bulk spin network with the IH, are the elementary quantum building blocks of the QIH \cite{qg1,qg2}.
+For a given spin sequence, the area spectrum is given by \ba \hat A|j_1,\cdots,j_N\rangle=8\pi\g\lp^2\sum_{l=1}^N\sqrt{j_l(j_l+1)}|j_1,\cdots,j_N\rangle \ea It should be noted that the area spectrum of the QIH is different from that of any arbitrary surface due to the fact that, unlike for a QIH, for an arbitrary surface the spins can have values $0,1/2,1,\cdots, \infty$ i.e. the spectrum is unbounded above and also the lower bound is different from that of a QIH.
+The structure of the Hilbert space of the QIH prompts us to write down the area operator as \ba \h A\equiv \h A_{j_1}\otimes \h I_{j_2}\otimes\cdots\otimes\h I_{j_N}+\h I_{j_1}\otimes \h A_{j_2}\otimes\cdots\otimes \h I_{j_N}+\cdots +\h I_{j_1}\otimes \h I_{j_2}\otimes\cdots\otimes \h A_{j_N} \ea Looking at the description of a QIH in the LQG framework, it is quite explicit that the punctures i.e. the intersection points of the bulk spin network with the IH, are the elementary quantum building blocks of the QIH \cite{qg1,qg2}.
 It is supported by the fact that all the essential properties of the QIH are manifested at the punctures.
 The connections are flat everywhere on the horizon except at the punctures.
 The holonomies of the connection are nontrivial {\it only} along the disjoint loops enclosing the punctures, otherwise trivially equal to unity.
 Last but not the least, all the essential and relevant properties of the area operator (e.g. self adjointness, gauge invariance,etc.) are indeed manifested by these individual punctures or intersection points\cite{area1,area2}.
 This particular way of looking at issues related to QIH is due to \cite{hamqih} and one needs to look into it to understand the motivations behind this viewpoint of attacking the problem initially from a quantum perspective.